LiamsGitHub/GlucometerBluetoothToHealthKit/README.md

 The Bluetooth Forum developed a standard “GATT” profile for BGMs.
 Details can be found here: https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.glucose.xml

-At the top level, reads from the BGM via its “Record Access Control Point (RACP)” characteristic.
-The code writes to RACP requesting data from the glucose measurement and glucose measurement context characteristics.
-Given the asynchronous nature of the response from the BLE device, a notification system is used to let the app now when a response has been received.
-To subscribe to those notifications, the code needs to register for glucose measurement notifications with RACP.
+At the top level, reads from the BGM are performed via its “Record Access Control Point (RACP)” characteristic.
+The code writes to RACP requesting data from the Bluetooth Glucose Measurement and Glucose Measurement Context characteristics.

 Examples of RACP commands (which are sparsely undocumented in the spec and that I had to discover iteratively):

-- 1,1			Read all records
+- [1,1]			Read all records
-- 4,1			Number of records
+- [4,1]			Number of records
-- 1,6			Read last record received
+- [1,6]			Read last record received
-- 1,5			Read first record
+- [1,5]			Read first record
-- 1,3,1,45,0	    Read extract from record 45 onwards
+- [1,3,1,45,0]	    Read extract from record 45 onwards

 These are all sent as UInt8 values.

+Given the asynchronous nature of responses from the BLE device, a notification system is used to let the app know when a response has been received.
+To subscribe to those notifications, the code registers for glucose measurement notifications with RACP.

 # Code